lorenzofelletti/EdgeCloudApproximate/cloud_analytics/README.md

 ## Monitoring
 - Open the browser and go to `http://localhost:8080` to see the Spark UI
 - Open the browser and go to `http://localhost:4040` to see the Job UI
+- Open the browser and go to `http://localhost:5000` to see the Flask webapp.